Chris Pratt: 2014–2018: Worldwide recognition and blockbuster films

-2019–present: Continued success and versatility
+2019–present: Mixed success and production company

 Pratt reprised his role as Emmet Brickowski in The Lego Movie 2: The Second Part (2019)—the sequel to The Lego Movie (2014).
 The film received generally positive reviews from critics, although the Rotten Tomatoes consensus noted that it "isn't quite as much fun as its predecessor".
 Despite the somewhat favorable critical reception, it underperformed at the box office.
 In the Western The Kid (2019), Pratt plays Grant Cutler, the villainous uncle of protagonist Rio Cutler.
 Pratt subsequently reprised his role as Star-Lord in Avengers: Endgame (2019), although he was not featured as part of the main ensemble cast.
 Endgame was the highest-grossing film of all time until it was surpassed by Avatar (2009) due to its 2021 re-release in China.

 In February 2020, Pratt established his own production company, Indivisible Productions.
 Its first project, The Terminal List—which stars Pratt and lists him as an executive producer—premiered on Amazon Prime Video in July 2022.
 In March 2020, Pratt voiced one of the lead characters in the Disney and Pixar animated film Onward, alongside his Avengers co-star Tom Holland.
 Pratt and Parks and Recreation announced the upcoming release of a new album based on Pratt's character Andy Dwyer in May 2021.
 In June that same year, they officially released a pair of singles, "The Pit" and "Two Birds Holding Hands", before releasing the album Mouse Rat: The Awesome Album in August.
 In The Tomorrow War (2021), Pratt played the lead role of Dan Forester, a science teacher who travels into the future to help humanity fight against an alien invasion.
 The film received generally mixed reviews from critics, as did Pratt's performance in the film.
 He reprised his role as Owen Grady in Jurassic World Dominion (2022), which became the third-highest-grossing film of the year, making just over $1 billion.
 That same year, Pratt played Star-Lord in Thor: Love and Thunder (2022) in a non-starring role.